Caso Avícola Villalobos

 II.
 Appeal

 Both parties appealed.
-Lisa challenged the denial of its exceptions for defective complaint, lack of standing, prescription, and lapse.
-Los Abetos contested the granting of the non-fulfillment-of-condition exception, arguing that the damages derived from fraudulent acts independent of the exclusion and that the opposition proceeding did not constitute a suspensive condition on the asserted right.
+Lisa, S.A. challenged the denial of its exceptions for defective complaint, lack of standing, prescription, and lapse, while Los Abetos, S.A. contested the granting of the non-fulfillment-of-condition exception, arguing that the damages derived from fraudulent acts independent of the exclusion and that the opposition proceeding did not constitute a suspensive condition on the asserted right.
 Los Abetos also challenged the costs award.

-The Second Civil and Commercial Court of Appeals confirmed the appealed order on all substantive grounds.
+On January 22, 2015, the Second Civil and Commercial Court of Appeals issued the <doc id="gua-01043-2012-00193-2015-01-22-a" />, confirming the appealed order on all substantive grounds.
 The court upheld the finding that the claim was premature under Article 228 of the Commercial Code, as Lisa's exclusion as a shareholder had not become final.
-On Lisa's other exceptions, the court found that the complaint met legal requirements (defective complaint), that sufficient procedural connection existed between the parties (lack of standing), and that the prescription and lapse arguments constituted substantive matters for resolution at trial.
+On Lisa's other exceptions, the court found that the complaint met legal requirements, that sufficient procedural connection existed between the parties, and that the prescription and lapse arguments constituted substantive matters for resolution at trial.
 The sole modification was on costs: the court exempted both parties, finding partial reciprocal success under Article 574 of the Civil and Commercial Procedural Code.

 The appellate confirmation consolidated Lisa's position, leaving firm the dismissal of Los Abetos' damages claim while the opposition to the shareholder exclusion remained unresolved.